 What’s in Red Wine?

-It has also been shown that the acid in red wine could soften and damage your teeth’s enamel, the hardest tissue in your body which protects the crown.
+The acid in red wine can also soften and damage your teeth’s enamel.
+The enamel is the hardest tissue in your body that protects the crown.
 Consequently, if you brush your teeth right after sipping wine, you risk further damage due to the pressure involved.
 This is why it’s a good idea to sip water right after your wine-tasting marathon.

 1. Brush Your Teeth Before Consuming Red Wine

-Red wine stains love to stick to plaque.
-Thus, you might want to brush your teeth an hour or so before pouring yourself a glass of wine.
-Do not brush your teeth minutes before drinking as the toothpaste residue combined with wine could have an adverse affect on your palate.
+Red wine loves to stick to plaque.
+With this in mind, we recommend brushing your teeth an hour before you plan to drink wine.
+Do not brush your teeth minutes before drinking wine because the toothpaste residue combined with wine can have an adverse effect on your palate.